etfdevs/ETF/README.md

 * Fixed some commands showing up during intermission in chat box or when using menus after chat text
 * Add worldspawn/mapinfo overrides for "nofallingdmg" and "noselfdmg".
 Useful for fun/trick/jump maps
 * Flags now remember their original angles when returning to base from drop or capture
+* New chat tokens: $1, $2 - shows string of grenade type in gren1 and gren2 slots respectively for your current class
+* New chat tokens: $z, $x, $v - shows location of sentry, supplystation and HE charge respectively
+* Callvote timelimit with + or - adds or subtracts minutes from current server timelimit
+* Callvote capturelimit with + or - adds or subtracts captures from current server capturelimit
+* Fixed weapon icons in weapon select box showing smaller size when out of ammo
+* Godmode cheat is retained across target_respawn respawns